 A Jewish family living in high-society Austria, the Lederers had an extensive art collection and were great patrons of Gustav Klimt.
 August and Serena Lederer owned a number of his paintings, including portraits of Serena, her mother, and her daughter.
 Between 1938 and 1939, the Lederer collection was subject to Aryanization, a euphemism for the Nazis’ confiscation of Jewish-owned property, including businesses, homes, household goods, and artwork.
 The greatest of these artworks were destined for Hitler’s never-realized museum in Linz, Austria.

-The Gestapo seized most of the Lederers’ art, including works that now reside in the Getty Museum’s permanent collection: a 14th-century panel painting, a 15th-century Italian glazed jar, and the 16th-century elephant shown at the top of this article.
+The Gestapo seized most of the Lederers’ art, including works that now reside in the Getty Museum’s permanent collection: a 14th-century panel painting, a 15th-century Italian glazed jar, and the 16th-century elephant shown at the top of this post.
 So how did these works go from the walls of a Viennese home to the halls of the Getty Museum?

 Following the Provenance Bread Crumbs